 - Obtain the driver installation package.
-For details, see "Search OSs" in the Compatibility Checker. - Install or upgrade the driver.
+For details, see "Search OSs" in the Compatibility Checker. - Take the CentOS 7.8 OS driver package as an example. - Install or upgrade the driver.
 For details, see Server OS Installation Guide.

 Back up the original drivers before installing or upgrading the drivers.